payelbanerjee/Bookfinder/README.md

 # Bookfinder

 Functionality: User can add and find books based on Author and Title of the book.
 To find all books type * and press Enter.
+Currently the project use browser local storage to store all the books.
+Make sure to add books before searching for books.

 This project was bootstrapped with [Create React Book](https://github.com/facebook/create-react-app).